 Theatre, intrigue, and food?
 Heck yeah!
 This free option lets you throw in a little Harry Potter magic.
 This is a great opportunity to team up with your performing arts department and dazzle folks from both on- and off-campus.

 Grilled cheese can be done one hundred different ways (but that’s another list).
 Invite students to show off their culinary skills in this Top Chef-style event.
 And make sure to have some dairy-free and gluten-free options as well!

 8. Ice cream social

 Campus programming isn’t all fun and games.
 With employers looking more often toward students’ co-curricular experiences as an indicator of their job skills, we need to be offering skill-building programs as well.
-Life skills combined with quirky, unique talents set our students apart in the mad dash for jobs after graduation.
+Life skills combined with unique talents set our students apart in the mad dash for jobs after graduation.